csrajath/Postgres_Refresher/readme.md

 		* Batch attribute update becomes a manual process
 		* If there exists multiple books of same publishers, one cannot remove indivisual books of that specific publisher.
 It will end up removing all the books of that publisher. https://www.postgresqltutorial.com/postgresql-foreign-key/
+### Access Control
+* There are two types of roles in postgreSQL:
+    * User Role
+    * Group Role (collection of User and System Accounts)
+* These operations helps in protecting the database from unauthorized access.
+*  By default, postgres engine ships with one user account named *postgres* with *superuser* role.
+    * A superuser account is used to perform database administration tasks.
+    * A super can perform delete, create and update operations on a database.
+* User Access
+    * Creating User/s:
+        * One of the first things to be done while creating a database is to create users and associating access for them.
+        * *Syntax*: `create user user_name;`
+        * Each users have access to their own databases/tables.
+    * Setting a User Password:
+        * Each user must always be created with a password.
+        * *Syantx*: `create user user_name with password 'Welcome8';`
+    * Changing a User Password:
+        * *Synatx*: `alter user user_name with password 'Welcome9'`;
+    * Provisioning User Access
+        * To grant privilege to other accounts, one needs to execute *grant* command in super user mode.
+        * The user who creates the database object owns it.
+Other accounts can access that object if they are granted the role to.
+        * *GRANT* keyword is used to grant access to accounts.
+One can grant access to select, delete, update..etc.
+        * *Syntax*: `GRANT p ON obj TO grantee;` [*p* - privilege]
+        * *example*: `GRANT INSERT ON account TO fin;`
+        * Limitations of access provisioning:
+	        *  While many of the roles can be granted by the account owner, certain commands need to be executed by the owner only.
+		    * Like: modifying table structure.
+		    * If an account really needs a owner role then the whole table/database ownership should be transferred to that account.
+    #### Hierarchical Access Control
 ### Postgres Interview Questions

 ### Project
 * After some useful learning, I decided to do a mini database building project.
 This is WiP.
+* create personal family financial database and host it on AWS
 ### Resources
 * Some handy resources to understanding PostgreSQL
      * Book - [Mastering PostgreSQL 12: Advanced Techniques to Build and Administer Scalable and Reliable PostgreSQL Database Applications, 3rd Edition](https://www.amazon.com/Mastering-PostgreSQL-techniques-administer-applications-ebook/dp/B0822GCCDT)